glimmercharger/glimmercharger/README.md

 No.1 Scripter at AA Corp and Ben's LTD

-Devloper for Primovia and District
+developer for Primovia and District

 Follow my instagram (I guess)
 <!--